 Messages and Themes

-The proclamation letter and template can be shared with your local communities.
+The proclamation letter and template, and the media release template can be shared with your local communities.

 - Water Smart® Public Education Guide – Perfect for organizing NDPW events